manoa-bites/manoa-bites.github.io/index.md

 ## Deployment

-Manoa Bites is deployed on <a href="https://manoa-bites.vercel.app/">https://manoa-bites.vercel.app/<a> for easy access by the UH Manoa community.
+Manoa Bites is deployed on <a href="https://manoa-bites.vercel.app/">https://manoa-bites.vercel.app/ <a> for easy access by the UH Manoa community.
 To start using the app, go to the deployment link and create an account or log in to access all features.

 ## User Guide

 This section provides a walkthrough of the Manoa Bites user interface and its capabilities.